SWATGenXSWATGenX

 Screen watersheds

-Browse USGS stations, HUC8 and HUC12 boundaries, stream networks, watershed indicators, and live streamflow context in the Watershed Explorer—before you commit to a build.
+Browse USGS stations, HUC8 and HUC12 boundaries, stream networks, watershed indicators, and live streamflow context in the Watershed Explorer.

 Generate SWAT+ models